What is a rolled hem?

 Turn the small hem towards the WRONG side, to hide the raw edge of the fabric.
 Press in position.

-Stitch directly on top of the stitching line, again…
+Sew directly on top of the stitching line, again!

 Although there will be 2 stitching lines on the back of the garment, the rolled hem will hide all of the fraying edges of the seam allowance and leave one line of stitching on the FRONT of the garment.

-Congratulations on sewing your very first rolled hem, although the numerous rows of sewing can be time consuming (especially if your working with a full skirt), I promise the finished result will be a neat and professional hem.
+Congratulations on sewing your very first rolled hem, although the numerous rows of sewing can be time consuming (especially if you're working with a large hem), I promise the finished result will be neat and professional.